-- Sit down on the floor with your legs extended straight in front of you.
+- Sit on the floor with your legs straight out in front of you.

-- Bend your knees and bring the soles of your feet together, allowing your knees to drop out to the sides.
+- Slowly bend your knees and bring your feet together, allowing your knees to drop to the sides.

-- Slowly release the stretch and return to the starting position.
+- Slowly release the stretch and straighten your legs, returning to the starting position.

 Tips & Tricks

-- Hold the stretch for at least 30 seconds on each side, aiming to increase the duration over time.
+- Hold the stretch for at least 30 seconds on each side.

-- Incorporate the seated groin stretch into your post-workout routine to aid in muscle recovery.
+- Incorporate the seated groin stretch into your post-workout stretching routine.

-- Combine the seated groin stretch with other complementary stretches for a well-rounded flexibility routine.
+- Combine the seated groin stretch with other lower body stretches for a well-rounded flexibility routine.